Visual Arts

 How will the arts recover from COVID-19?

-Artists whose careers survive the pandemic will emerge with an altered sense of what they do and their place in society, says a University of Melbourne expert.
+Working with the limitations and opportunities of online interfaces, artists whose careers survive the pandemic will emerge with an altered sense of what they do, and of their place in society

 How have plagues and pandemics influenced the arts?

-University of Melbourne experts describe how throughout history, writers and artists have explored the impact of plagues and pandemics on humanity.
+Professor of literature Justin Clemens and artistic director Dr Suzie Fraser describe how throughout history, writers and artists have explored the impact of plagues and pandemics on humanity

 The woman who stitched her way into art history

-A University of Melbourne expert says Melbourne artist Mirka Mora, who was known for her bold and bright work, was a trailblazer for women artists in the 70s.
+Known for her bold and bright work, artist Mirka Mora was a trailblazer for women artists in the 70s, bringing ‘feminine techniques’ to the forefront of art

 Faithfully conserving a Rembrandt